joseph30222/ProxyContractImplementation/README.md

 The contracts were tested in Remix using Remix VM - Mainnet fork.
 The `Proxy` contract successfully forwarded calls to the `Logic` contract, and an upgrade to `LogicV2` was performed, demonstrating upgradability while preserving storage.

+## Screenshots
+See the `proxy_test.png` file for proof of successful deployment and testing in Remix.

 References